wp-plugins/simple-course-creator-post-meta/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Only for use with the Simple Course Creator (SCC) plugin, this add-on provides a customizer section for SCC output.
+Add post meta information for Simple Course Creator output.

 == Description ==

+This plugins must be used with [Simple Course Creator](http://wordpress.org/plugins/simple-course-creator/).

-Add post meta information to the post list output from Simple Course Creator
+Add post meta information to the post list output from Simple Course Creator.
+Below each post in a course, the author and published date is displayed.

 == Installation ==